jamt9000/webcv/doc/report.md

 specific stages) is unlikely to provide much of an advantage, compared to general techniques that apply equally to the later stages.

-### Why are the shaders slow?
+To gain further insight we must identify precisely where the bottleneck is.
 At an abstract level, all the fragment shaders are doing is

 1. Looking up some values in the integral image and LBP lookup textures
 2. Doing some maths to determine what value to output